Pavitra Rishta: 18 years later

+20 years later

 Purvi returns to Mumbai and realizes that Arjun never cheated on her with Ovi.
 Arjun is revealed to have brain tumor, so he and Purvi move to Australia for treatment.
 Pia helps Ovi to unite with her parents and family.
 Soham, revealed to be alive, has changed his name to Raghav Mhatre, and lives with his five children who are struggling financially due to his alcoholism.
 His eldest daughter, Ankita, resembles Archana and is the sole earner of the family.
 She meets Naren Karmarkar, a mentally challenged businessman grieving the loss of his lover, Ahaana.

 Soon, Naren starts assuming Ankita as Ahaana.
 Ankita is compelled to marry Naren at the behest of his mother, Rushali, who agrees to offer her money and support her siblings financially.
 Gradually, Ankita falls in love with Naren, who recovers, and they consummate their marriage, leaving Ankita pregnant.
 Pari reluctantly agrees to marry Shekhar after the disappearance of her lover, Aman.
 On Shekhar and Pari's wedding day, Naren discovers that Pari is Ahaana and she discovers that Naren is Aman.
 It is revealed that Naren and Pari met each other in London where they exchanged fake names and fell in love but unfortunately a car accident separated them.
 Soham meets his family but still holds a grudge against them.
 Naren forgets his memories with Ankita and reconciles with Pari.

 Rushali lies to everyone that Ankita had a contract marriage with Naren which was valid only until Naren's recovery.
 Ankita decides to sacrifice her love for Naren's happiness and conceals her pregnancy.
-Despite Soham's pleas, Naren and Pari marry.
-For Naren and Pari's happy married life, Ankita leaves Mumbai.
-Soon, Pari gets pregnant but miscarries and is declared infertile.
+Despite Soham's pleas, Naren and Pari marry and Ankita leaves Mumbai.
+Soon, Pari has a miscarriage and is declared infertile.
 Ankita gives birth to Naren's child but it is declared stillborn by the doctors.
 Naren and Pari adopt a baby girl and name her as Ashi.

+5 years later

 Ankita returns to Mumbai and Manav makes her the managing director of his company.
 Pari starts getting jealous of Ankita and plans her murder.
 Naren and Ankita learn that Ashi is their biological daughter.
 It is revealed that Rushali had stolen Arushi from Ankita and bribed the doctors to misinform her that her child was stillborn.
 Naren learns about Pari's evil schemes, divorces her, and reunites with Ankita.
 Pari realizes their true love.
 She is reunited with Purvi and Arjun, who return to Mumbai, and accepts Arjun as her father.
 Soham overcomes his grudge and finally reconciles with Manav and Archana.

 Ankita and Naren remarry.
 Manav-Archana, Arjun-Purvi, and Ankita-Naren together commemorate their "Pavitra Rishta" (sacred relationship).
 Manav meets with a fatal accident and Archana dies of grief.
 Their family mourns their death.
 Their souls are shown to be in heaven together, expressing their undying love for each other.